CMHAAorg/cmhaa-website/site/content/membership.md

       * Engage in a mental health initiative which encourages employees to share their experiences with mental health

       * Actively engage and collaborate with other CMHAA participants to share and learn from good practice
+  - type: stacked-content-top-image
+    stacked_image: img/istock-912425318.jpg
+    stacked_description: >-
+      CMHAA members are responsible for taking action on employee mental health and wellbeing within their organisations.
+In addition to an annual membership fee, we ask that our members commit to the following:

+      * Nominate a Senior Sponsor and Functional Lead to be actively involved with CMHAA at both a leadership and operational level.

+      * Hold at least one mental health focussed event each year hosted by your organisation.

+      * Attend a minimum of four CMHAA events each calendar year.

+      * Share what your organisation is doing to tackle mental health and wellbeing in your workplace

+      * Engage in a mental health initiative which encourages employees to share their experiences with mental health.

+      * Actively engage and collaborate with other CMHAA members to share and learn from good practice.
+    stacked_cta_text: Enquire about membership
+    stacked_cta_link: /contact/
+    stacked_title: Membership requirements
 ---